juju/docs/src/en/commands.md

    **Summary:**

-   Updates a credential for a cloud.
+   Updates a controller credential for a cloud.

    **Options:**